-The study population of this study was limited to the undergraduates of the Faculty of Management Studies and Commerce. the of Sri University Jayewardenepura., which limits the overall applicability of the findings to other consumer populations.
-Therefore, the study population should be widened to include a variety of consumer groups.
-Furthermore, this study used only a structured questionnaire to collect the data.
-More reliable, diverse and valid data can be collected through other methods such as interviews, observations etc. Moreover, only three concepts of ethical fashion were evaluated in this study.
+The study population of this study was limited to the undergraduates of the Faculty of Management Studies and Commerce, the University of Sri Jayewardenepura., which limits the overall applicability of the findings to other consumer populations.
+Therefore. the study population should be widened to include a variety of consumer groups.
+Furthermore, this study used only а structured questionnaire to collect the data.
+More reliable, diverse and valid data can be collected through other methods such interviews. observations as etc. Moreover, only three concepts of ethical fashion were evaluated in this study.
 But more variables can be added and their impacts can be studied in the future